UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch5.md

 12. Emit the code to compute the next value (e.g. next = current + step )
 13. Emit code for the end condition
 14. Emit code to convert the result of the condition to an LLVM i1 for a conditional branch
+15. Capture loop end block for PHI node
-15. Create after loop block
+16. Create after loop block
-16. Emit conditional branch to the loop body block or after loop block depending on the result of the end condition
+17. Emit conditional branch to the loop body block or after loop block depending on the result of the end condition
-17. Add an incoming predecessor to the phi node at the beginning of the loop body for the next loop value and the loop end block it comes from
+18. Add an incoming predecessor to the phi node at the beginning of the loop body for the next loop value and the loop end block it comes from
-18. Switch to after block
+19. Switch to after block
-19. Create constant value of 0.0 as the result expression of the for loop
+20. Create constant value of 0.0 as the result expression of the for loop

 That's a few more steps than even the if-then-else but the basic concepts of blocks, conditional branches and direct phi-nodes remains the same.